-T T

 Surname: First Name: Known as

 Address:

-D

-Date of Birth: BILL Age:
+Date of Birth: Age:

 Parent/Guardian (1): Name Relationship Contact No

 Parent/Guardian (2): Name Relationship Contact No

 Child's Doctor: Name Address Contact No

-Z

-Child's Medical Conditions/Allergies: )
+Child's Medical Conditions/Allergies:

-M M

-Other Information: Please give details of any n language or special dietary
+Other Information: Please give details of any v relevant disability mair language or special dietary

 requirements

-ア.

-1.45

-Authorised collection by Name Address Contact No
+Authorised collection by anyone other than Parent/Guardian above (if relevant): Name Address Contact No

-anyone other than Parent/Guardian above WO I

-(if relevant):

-- I give permission for the instructor/coach staff at the event to seek any necessary emergency medical advice or treatment for my child. - I have read the Fair Play Policy and event details and discussed them with my child. - I understand that my child will attend the event from ......am/pm on ......am/pm on ......am/pm on .....
+- I give permission for the instructor/coach staff at the event to seek any necessary emergency medical advice or treatment for my child. - I have read the Fair Play Policy and event details and discussed them with my child. - I understand that my child will attend the event from...... am/pm on

-O' I D - 1 - Sianed: I ISTA:

-APPENDIX R

-STUDENT REGISTRATION FORM
+.....am/pm onand be collected byam/pm on

+Signed: Date:

+Student Registration Form

-Name: Name: Gender: Male / Female emale
+Name: Gen der: M ale / Female

 Address:

 Postcode:

-Telephone

-Numbe Home n TT Mobile:
+Telephone Numbers: Home Mobile:

-Date of f birth: В 35 r r r - r O H 9
+Date of birth:

-Day ٨ lonth Yea r Age Sch ool Year
+Day Month Year Age School Year

-DISAE BILITY

-mental nt that h as s ub ohysical or o carry out

-Do you ı conside r yourse elf to h ave a disa ıbil i ty?
-Ye S ☐ No

-If yes, what i s th e natur e of yo ur dis sabil ity ?

-VI Visual 7.
-1 7/ НІ ari n g PD nysical Ī 7

-LD impairme Learning 7 MD pai r ment Itip l e 0 disability

-disability ability
+DISABILITY

+The Disability Discrimination Act 1995 defines a disabled person as anyone with "a physical or mental impairment that has substantial and long term adverse effect on his or her ability to carry out normal day-to-day activities".
+Do you Do you consider yourself to have a disability?
+If yes, what is the nature of your disability?
+VI Visual impairment HI Hearing impairment PD Physical disability LD Learning disability MD Multiple disability 0 Other (pleas e specify)

+EMERGENCY CONTACT DETAILS

-In cas RGENCY ( se of an e one numb mergen cy duri ing the se could yo ou wr ite do own a con tact r name and
+In case of an emergency during the activity, please could you write down a contact name and telephone number in addition to your own.

-Full Na ame: JA.
-7

-Teleph one No: Но me: Mobil e: $\sim$

-Relation particip onship to pant: À · 1 7
+Full Name:

+Telephone No: Home: Mobile:

+Relationship to participant:

-SPORTS EQUITY MONITORING The BTC is committed to promoting and developing sports equity in line with our Equity Policy and our Fair Play Policy.
+SPORTS EQUITY MONITORING

+The BTC is committed to promoting and developing sports equity in line with our Equity Policy and our Fair Play Policy.
 By monitoring the profile of young people we can continue to develop programmes to include all young people in all of our activities.

 What is your ethnic group?
-Please TICK the most appropriate from the section below:-

-W White W1 Britis sh V V2 Irish
+Please TICK the most appropriate from the section below:- W White W1 British W2 Irish W3 A W3 Any other white background (please specify) D Dual D1 White and Black Caribbean D2 White and Black Africa 🗌 D3 W hite and As ian D4 Any other mixed background (please specify)

-W3 Any y other wh ite back ground (plea ase s pecify)

-D Dual D1 White and Black Caribbean ลท

-D2 White and Black African D3 White and Asian

-D4 Any other mixed background (please specify)

-A Asian or British Asian A1 Indian
+Α Asian or British Asian A1 Indian

 A2 Pakistani A3 Bangladeshi

-A4 Any other Asian background (please specify)
+A4 Any other Asian background (please spe ecify)

-B Black or Black British
+В Black or Black British

-B1 Caribbean ☐ B2 African
+B1 Caribbean B2 African

-B3 Any other Black background (please specify)
+B3 Any other Black background (please sp pecify)

-C Chinese or other ethnic group C1 Chinese
+С Chinese or other ethnic group C1 Chinese

 C2 Any other (please specify)

 MEDICAL INFORMATION

-Please tick if you suffer from any of the following: Asthma □ Diabetes □ Epilepsy □

-Are there any other medical details you feel we should know about?

-Please tick if you give consent for emergency medical treatment to be administered
+Please tick if you suffer from any of the following: Asthma Diabetes Epilepsy Are there any other medical details you feel we should know about?
+Please tick if you give consent fo r emergency medic al treatment to be e adm inistered

-CONSENT FROM PARENTS My child is in good health and I consider him/her capable of taking part in the Active Sports Activity.
+CONSENT FROM PARENTS

+My child is in good health and I consider him/her capable of taking part in the Active Sports Activity.
 I also understand that while coaches and Active Sports personnel will take every precaution to ensure that accidents do not happen, they cannot necessarily be held responsible for any loss, damage or injury suffered to my child.

 I am aware that photographs will be taken during the Taekwondo training/events for promotional purposes, and give consent for my child to feature in such photos.
 (Please tick)

 Parent/Guardian Name: (please print)

-(must be person with legal parental responsibility)
+(must be person with legal parental res sponsibility)

 Signature of Parent/Guardian:

-Doto:
+Date: